No More "I Love You's": Annie Lennox version

-Scottish singer and songwriter Annie Lennox covered "No More 'I Love You's and released as the lead single from her second studio album, Medusa (1995), in February 1995 by RCA and BMG.
+Scottish singer and songwriter Annie Lennox covered "No More 'I Love You's" and released it as the lead single from her second studio album, Medusa (1995), in February 1995 by RCA and BMG.
 The song features slightly altered lyrics from the original version and added background vocals that can be heard around the 2:50 mark of the song.

-Lennox's version, produced by Stephen Lipson, was a commercial success, topping the singles charts of Canada, Italy and Spain, reaching number two on the UK Singles Chart, and becoming a top-20 hit in at least 10 other countries.
-In the United States, the song reached number 23 on the Billboard Hot 100 and peaked atop the Dance Club Songs chart.
-In 1996, the song won Lennox the Grammy Award for Best Female Pop Vocal Performance at the 38th Annual Grammy Awards, the first to be awarded to a British artist.
+Lennox's version, produced by Stephen Lipson, was a commercial success, topping the singles charts of Canada, Israel, Italy and Spain, reaching number two on the UK Singles Chart, and becoming a top-20 hit in at least 10 other countries.
+In the United States, the song reached numbers 18 and 23 on the Cash Box Top 100 and Billboard Hot 100, and peaked atop the Dance Club Songs chart.
+In 1996, the song won Lennox the Grammy Award for Best Female Pop Vocal Performance at the 38th Annual Grammy Awards.
 The accompanying music video was directed by Lennox with Joe Dyer, based on an idea by Lennox.
 It depicts the singer as a courtesan at an old time London bordello.
 "No More 'I Love You's'" was also featured in the very first episode of The Sopranos.

 Background

 In a 1995 article she wrote for The Independent, Lennox stated why she chose to record her own version of the song:

 "The Lover Speaks was a group formed by a man called David Freeman.
 When the song was released it made a mild murmur in the charts, but I don't think it ever really became a hit.
 There are quite a few songs floating around which should have touched the consciousness of the nation – they should have made their mark, and this is one of them.
 I thought, well, I might be sticking my neck out to do this, but I really wanted to give it another chance because it's a magnificent song.
 The lyrics are extraordinary, poetic and abstract – the perfect sort of vehicle for me."

-David Freeman said in 2015, "When Annie Lennox covered 'No More "I Love You's, she nailed it!
+David Freeman said in 2015, "When Annie Lennox covered 'No More "I Love You's', she nailed it!
 She has the ability to be camp and soulful.
 We were very lucky that she recorded our song."
 The success of Lennox's version earned Freeman and Hughes a BMI award each in 1996, as well as three Ivor Novello award nominations for "PRS Most Performed Work", "International Hit of the Year" and "Best Song Musically and Lyrically".
 It also generated some renewed interest in the Lover Speaks, which in turn prompted Freeman to independently release some of his solo material across six albums in 1996.